 <sidecar namespace> namespace.

+The secret name must be provided to the sidecar Helm chart.
 See how to do it here.

 By default, the sidecar contains permissions to

 Secret resources in the namespace it's created in.
 If you are using a custom

 make sure it has these permissions attached to it.

 To provide a custom certificate to the sidecar, first create a secret then provide the secret name in the values file of the Helm chart.